Villarreal battle back to keep pressure on Sevilla and Lopetegui

 Villarreal pressed high and Sevilla found it hard to bring the ball out, with Lopetegui urging his team to play more calmly.

-Sevilla goalkeeper Bono had to be replaced at half-time because of injury and his replacement Marko Dmitrovic soon was forced to pick the ball out of his net.
+Bono had to be replaced at half-time injured.
+His replacement Marko Dmitrovic soon was forced to pick the ball out of his net.

 Baena, on as a substitute, was played in through the middle brilliantly by Francis Coquelin and prodded home for his third league goal of the season.

-With 10 minutes to go Sevilla’s summer arrival Alex Telles hacked down Yeremy Pino in the area for a penalty, but it was cancelled after VAR showed the winger was offside in the build up.
+With 10 minutes to go Sevilla's summer arrival Alex Telles hacked down Yeremy Pino but a penalty was cancelled after VAR showed the winger was offside in the build up.

-Villarreal, ascendant, should have earned a late win but Arnaut Danjuma hooked an effort over from close range with the goal gaping after a fizzing cross from Pino, amid other opportunities.
+Villarreal should have earned a late win but Arnaut Danjuma hooked an effort over from close range with the goal gaping after a fizzing cross from Pino.

+Elsewhere, Borja Iglesias celebrated being called up to Luis Enrique's Spain squad with a brace, to earn Real Betis a 2-1 win over Girona.

+Arnau Martinez sent the visitors ahead in the seventh minute but Iglesias netted a penalty to level and then charged through to tuck home the winner in the 71st minute.

 © 2022 AFP